about georgesworkshop and george plhak

 Thanks for wanting to know more about me.

 I am a retired engineer (geological exploration, UofT 1975) now living in Lion's Head, Ontario, Canada.
-I just moved here this summer so am still busily setting up the new workshop, unpacking and making a new home.
-I do enjoy exploring the area which is a nature paradise.
+I enjoy exploring the area, a nature paradise.

 I don't sell finished products.
 There are no commercial sources I know of for finished commercial product according to my designs but many have been built worldwide.
-Over 700 plan books have been sold.
+Over 2000 plan books have been sold.
 My books are available at my webstore georgesworkshop.ca.
+Or you can access my main page by clicking the title bar above.

 I call my approach green repurpose.
 I use regular mass produced parts and materials from a hardware store and use them for other purposes (plumbing and electrical parts, some lumber and a few bits ordered from the web) to make a practical and robust heat concentrator (solar heater) or an bright and pleasing outdoor night light that uses almost no power.